MDSAQUIBMDAFZAL/swag-of-india/README.md

 # swag-of-india
-Description
+Description: Swag of India is a responsive e-commerce website.
+The technologies used in this project are HTML, CSS, Vanilla JavaScript and Bootstrap.
+There are a few important modules in the project like home page, image carousel, product listing page, product page, cart page, wishlist page etc. For cart-page we are using localstorage to temporarily storing data before clicking on the checkout button.

+Skills used: HTML, CSS, Vanilla JavaScript and Bootstrap Description

 This is my portfolio project, and it demonstrates my ability to create a fully responsive front-end for an e-commerce website using popular tools like HTML5, CSS3, Bootstrap, JavaScript, jQuery, AJAX, and JSON.
 Working on this project helped me solidify my understanding of the above-mentioned tools and implement them in different segments of this e-commerce project.